kishorechk/nextcloud-raspberryPi-guide/README.md

 # Setup a Next Cloud server on Raspberry Pi 3

+[Nextcloud](https://nextcloud.com) is an open source, self-hosted file share and communication platform.
+Access & sync your files, contacts, calendars & communicate and collaborate across your devices.
+You decide what happens with your data, where it is and who can access it!

+This document will provide instructions and related info which I have captured as part of setting up my own NextCloud server.

 ## Hardware Requirements:
 * Raspberry Pi 3 Model B+
 * MicroSD Card